brownplt/B2T2/src/API-origin.md

 - In R, `t1[,selector]`
 - In CS111 Pyret, `select-columns(t, selector)`.
+- This function is similar to `select` in R
+- This function is similar to `DataFrame.loc` in pandas.

 ## `subTable :: t1:Table * rowSelector:Seq * columnSelector:Seq -> t2:Table`